 “But all that means that you’ve now got software and processes embedded in equipment and very frequently connected to building management systems or externally to your maintenance provider.”

 Steenstrup explained that in the past they were proprietary systems, protected by “security through obscurity” — because only the person who designed it could get into it.
-They now run on well-known operating systems such as Microsoft Windows or Linux controlling your heating and ventilation.
+They now run on well-known operating systems such as Microsoft Windows or Linux for example, which control your heating and ventilation.

 “That means they are no longer isolated and no longer obscure,” he said.
 “As you move to more open systems, that creates this potential where they could be accessed and manipulated more easily because they’re now running on a more accessible operating system.”